Lonitch/Lonitch.github.io/_posts/2020-07-06-Radiation-Matter-Interaction-III.md

 $$P^{\mu}_{\gamma}\cdot P_{\mu,\gamma}=m^2=0.$$

 where the natural unit is used.
 Eq.(5.7) alignes the move direction of the particle to x-axis.
-Let us assume the emitted photon propagates at a direction forming a $\theta$ angle with x-axis, that is
+Let us assume the emitted photon propagates at a direction forming a $$\theta$$ angle with x-axis, that is

 $$P_{\gamma}^{\mu}=\frac{E}{c}\left(1,cos\theta,sin\theta,0\right).\tag{5.9}$$